IoannisPapageorgiou/Replication_BCTX/table1/description.md

 In this folder the results of Table 1 are replicated.

 The folder "data" includes the datasets used in this experiment: the simulated datasets sim1, sim2, sim3, and the real-world datasets unemp, gnp, ibm.
-All real-world datasets in this folder contain the transformed (differenced, etc) data, so they just need to be loaded in their exact form.
+All real-world datasets contain the transformed (differenced, etc.) data, so they just need to be loaded in their exact form.

 The folder "bctx" contains the C++ code for the BCT-AR model in the above foecasting experiments.
 For simplicity and ease of preproduction, a different ".cpp" file is given for each dataset, in which all the BCT-AR hyperparameters are already tuned appropriately.